 I was invigorated.
 I felt like I could have hiked for days.
 We turned around and began our descent, and I said to Jim, “Look at me!
 I’m a goat!”

 There’s a reason this was a big deal.
 A few years before, Jim proposed while we were on a camping trip in the Shawnee National Forest in Southern Illinois.
 We had only recently discovered our shared love of the outdoors and wanted to explore as many trails as possible.

 The day after he proposed, we approached a trail that started with an uphill climb.
 I could not physically do it.
 I was embarrassed and ashamed and angry, and I vowed that it would not happen again.

 So, in Zion, when I was able to scramble up and down a “moderate” trail a mile above sea level, I was proud, and I was happy, and I was grateful that I didn’t keep my husband from experiencing one of the most beautiful sites we’ve ever seen.

-We returned to our vehicle and left quickly, freeing up a spot so others could enjoy the Overlook Trail.
+We returned to our vehicle and left quickly, freeing up a spot so others could enjoy the Canyon Overlook Trail.

 Utah State Road 9 cuts through the park, and we followed it to the other side.
 The road itself is paved a color that matches the red stones, detracting nothing from the ethereal experience.

 We wanted to stay in Zion with its brilliant colors and crimped, crinkled mountains.
 We had to leave too soon, much too soon.
 But Utah had much more to show us, more than we ever could have imagined.